 Why Will Critics Not Be Honest about This Debate?

 So far the first review on Amazon tries to tank its rating with a biased critique lacking all substantiation of its claims.
-By a certain atheist enthusiast by the handle living42day, a Price, Loftus, and Myers fan, who only ever gives full five stars or only one or two stars to any book they review (perhaps a sign of a black and white thinker who suffers from ambiguity intolerance?).
+By a certain atheist enthusiast by the handle living42day (which they appear to have since deleted), a Price, Loftus, and Myers fan, who only ever gives full five stars or only one or two stars to any book they review (perhaps a sign of a black and white thinker who suffers from ambiguity intolerance?).
 Their critique does not support any of its assertions.
 They say this book “offers little that is not available elsewhere,” even though nowhere has it been all brought together and compared, the actual point of the book (I also can assure you, some of its content has indeed not appeared elsewhere: many of Lataster’s observations and approaches are novel).
 They also say that “Lataster…refuses to engage some of [Ehrman’s] most important arguments,” without ever saying what those supposedly omitted arguments are.
 That’s some handy trickery there.

 The only thing this critic says that comes even close to saying what those “most important arguments” omitted were, is when they claim Lataster’s “discussion of Josephus’ second passage about Jesus (which mentions ‘the brother of Jesus, who was called Christ, whose name was James’)” is somehow inadequate.
 They never say how or in what way it is inadequate.
 They say it “fails to present the best arguments concerning this important piece of evidence,” but never say what those “best arguments” are.
 This is curious, because Ehrman’s book never preseents even one argument for this passage’s authenticity.
 Much less an “important” one.
 Ehrman simply asserts it is authentic.
 The critic also says they have more examples than this.
 Then presents none.
 So, we have an example that is false (there are no arguments for this passage in Ehrman’s book).
 And phantom additional examples they can’t list.
 Right.